kristinemlarson/gnssrefl/tests/use_cases/use_lorg.md

 There are no significant topographic features near the station, so it is recommended to use default values for the elevation mask.
 An azimuth mask is not required.

+If you are curious about the position time series for the antenna, you can use *download_unr lorg* for more information.

 ## Reproduce the Web App

 **Make SNR File**